 If you want to know if the water in your area is affected by PFAS contamination, check out the EWG PFAS map below of known areas affected in the United States click here to see the map of known areas affected in the United States.

-Sayler's Suncoast Water also offers free water tests to homeowners in the Pinellas Park area.
-Call (727) 756-0140 to schedule your free water test now!
+Sayler's Suncoast Water can help you get your water tested for PFAS/PFOS in the Pinellas Park area.
+Call (727) 756-0140 to learn more!